“I looked at the compiler’s output and thought: this cannot be mine. I couldn’t believe what had happened. I am happier than I have been in 20 years.”

 Chapter 11: A Coincidence of Time and Pain

 There are moments when the timing of external events aligns in a way that feels almost designed.
 I am cautious about that kind of thinking.
-But I also know what January and February 2026 felt like when they arrived.
+But I also know what that period felt like when it arrived.

 The AI services I had been using — cautiously, frustratedly, incrementally — made a step change in their capabilities.
 Not incremental improvement.
 A visible, meaningful shift in what they could do with complex, context-heavy work.
-I had been using them for six to nine months by then.
+I had been using them for many months by then.
 I knew what they could and couldn’t do.
 I could see the difference clearly.

 I made a decision: invest properly.
 I subscribed to the highest-quality tiers from both OpenAI and Anthropic.
 It is not cheap.
 For a solo engineer with a day job, it is a real monthly cost.
-But I have a vision and a goal I cannot abandon.
+But I had a vision and a goal I could not abandon.
 The question was not whether I could afford it.
 The question was whether I could afford not to.

 What followed was a transition that I now describe as moving from AI assistance to AI co-development.